-Cross selling additional, related, or complementary products and services and upselling premium versions of an existing item are effective sales tactics.
-As a business owner, you should develop a marketing strategy to ensure that your firm’s day-to-day sales and marketing activities are aligned with the corporate-level goals.
+Cross-selling additional, related, or complementary products and services and upselling premium versions of an existing item are effective sales tactics.
+As a business owner, you should develop a marketing strategy to ensure that your firm’s day-to-day sales and marketing activities are aligned with corporate-level goals.

 Business Strategy Samples